-- any public road; - any private road.
-However bridges on private roads are not excluded in the Act; - any sewer or water main vested in Scottish Water; - any aerodrome runway; - any railway line; - any large raised reservoir within the meaning of the Reservoirs Act 1975 (c.23); - any wires and cables, their supports above ground and other apparatus used for telephonic or telegraphic communications.
+- any public road (including any bridge on which the road is carried); - any private road.
+(Note: bridges on private roads are not excluded in the Act); - any sewer or water main vested in Scottish Water; - any aerodrome runway; - any railway line; - any large raised reservoir within the meaning of the Reservoirs Act 1975; - any wires and cables, their supports above ground and other apparatus used for telephonic or telegraphic communications.